 - 2 fat cloves of garlic, finely diced

 - A litre of stock, made up of one gluten free chicken stock cube and one gluten free vegetable stock cube

 - 150g pancetta cubes (Waitrose Cooks’ Ingredients Italian diced pancetta 2x77g is my fave, or equivalent)

 - 100g grated parmesan cheese or grana padano cheese

 - Freshly ground black pepper

 - A knob of salted butter

 - Chop the butternut squash in half then peel and scoop out the seeds (you can skip the peeling stage if you want, as the skin is edible, but the squash will be much softer without the skin).
 Then chop the flesh of the squash into small cubes of approximately 2cm squared.
-Place them on the roasting tray with salt and pepper, a sprinkle of fresh or dried thyme (three fresh sprigs or a teaspoon of dried) and a little more olive oil.
-Then place into the oven to roast slowly.
-Check the squash every 10 minutes or so and turn the oven down to 160C if the edges of the squash start to go too dark.
-The resulting roasted squash should be soft and sweet.
+Place them on the roasting tray with some salt and pepper, sprinkle over the dried time and an extra drizzle of olive oil.

 - After your squash has been cooking for 15 minutes, you can start making the risotto.
 Take a large saucepan and add a little olive oil and a knob of butter.
 Add the diced onion and cook on a low heat until the onion has turned translucent.